Welcome to the University of New Haven – Fall Class of 2015!

 Once an international student has completed all the above steps and attended the mandatory immigration session, the International Services Office can activate the international student’s status in the SEVIS government database.

 Please watch for more information from the International Services Office about the schedule for orientation.
-We look forward to meeting you in August!

 The International Services Office